kalwalt/kalwalt.github.io/_posts/2018-24-10-new-ideas-about-my-interactive-artworks.md

 ---
 layout: post
 title: "Interactive art| some new ideas about development of my interactive artworks by Walter Perdan"
 description: "In this article i try to express some new ideas for developing new artworks of interactive art.
-See more in the text."
+Read more in the written text."
 date: 2018-10-24
 seo:
   type: BlogPosting